Call Now Free Quote

 Prevention Strategies

 Preventing brick spalling is far cheaper than repairing it.
-Most prevention measures are maintenance tasks that cost little but must be done consistently.
+Most prevention measures are maintenance tasks that must be done consistently.

 1. Maintain Mortar Joints

 Failed mortar joints are the primary entry point for water.
 Annual inspection of all mortar joints, especially on exposed elevations, and prompt tuckpointing of deteriorated sections prevents the moisture saturation that drives spalling.
+BIA Technical Note 7B establishes that joints must be removed to a minimum depth of 3/4 inch before new mortar is applied to achieve adequate bond.
 Do not wait until the damage is widespread - early intervention costs a fraction of delayed repair.

 2. Ensure Proper Drainage

 Water pooling at the base of a brick wall saturates the lowest courses.
 Check that grading slopes away from the foundation, downspouts discharge at least 4 feet from the wall, and no sprinkler heads are hitting the brick directly.
-Splash blocks and extensions are inexpensive insurance.
+In Glencoe, where many homes sit adjacent to ravines that trap moisture and direct water flow against foundation masonry during heavy rain, drainage correction is often the most important single step in spalling prevention.

 3. Repair Caps and Crowns